-At Tykes TSA we aim to provide a bespoke, personalised, professional package for all our students.
+At Tykes Teaching Alliance we aim to provide a bespoke, personalised, professional package for all our students.
 We discuss with our students their specific needs and tailor our support and training offer where needed.

 We are friendly, approachable and always on hand for our students.